lkris2/cs351group14/README.md

 **Q1:** At what time in the week would your group be available to meet online?
 **Example:**
 *We are available to meet online on weekends from 12pm-8pm (12-2pm Saturday + Sunday), as well as from 4pm-6pm on Fridays.*
 *Our weekly meeting will be Thursday 11am-12pm.*

+Answer:
+We are available to meet online on any time of the week from 3pm-10pm.
+Moreover, we are also available to meet in person from 3pm-5pm on any time of the week

 ---